SB LIBERTY v. ISLA VERDE ASSOCIATION

 Isla Verde is a residential community consisting of 87 single-family properties located in the Lomas Santa Fe area of Solana Beach.
 The Association is a nonprofit mutual benefit corporation established to conduct the business of Isla Verde's member homeowners.
 The Association conducts its business pursuant to various governing documents, including the articles of incorporation (Articles), protective covenants and restrictions (PC&Rs) and bylaws (Bylaws).

-The Association operates through its board of directors (Board), which consists of seven Association "members," which the Bylaws define as "[e]very beneficial owner (as defined by California Code, and as distinguished from a security owner) of real property situated in . . .
+The Association operates through its Board, which consists of seven Association "members," which the Bylaws define as "[e]very beneficial owner (as defined by California Code, and as distinguished from a security owner) of real property situated in ...
 Isla Verde."

 Thereafter, Lepiscopo advised Budd that he might attend the September 14, 2011 Board meeting on behalf of the Shorts.
 Budd advised Lepiscopo that he was not planning to attend the September meeting and asked that Lepiscopo not attend, stating that "the Rules of Professional Conduct prohibit communication with a represented party without permission from that party's attorney."